scifir/scifir-units/TO-DO.md

 - TODO: explain how a robot can calculate angles
 - TODO: explain how to create lambda functions of mathematical functions with different parts, using if-else for that
 - TODO: explain how to use mEq in the README.md file, in case of use
+- TODO: explain the apotechary system, the english units and the imperial units in a separate page
+- TODO: add a readings section in the README.md file, with some of the urls of the TODO.md file

 - TODO: desactivate the search engine in the doxyfile for the doxyfile of development, not the doxyfile of github pages
 - TODO: maybe use two different files Doxyfile, one for master and one for gh-pages